 “Oh, really?
 That's good.”

-Ceris hesitated about telling him that they’d kissed and looked down at his mouth again.
-His thin top lip and full bottom lip looked sculpted.
-They were still going uphill and she was getting out of breath, the air seemed to sing, high and restless.
+Ceris hesitated about telling him that they’d kissed and realised she was looking at his mouth again.
+His thin lips were much pinker than the rest of his skin.
+Going up hill, she was getting out of breath and the air seemed to be singing, high and restless.
 Nathan steered her leftwards and a third green opened up.
 This one wasn’t peppered with sculptures or a playground like the first, and the board path encompassing the grass wasn't too shy or dividing.
 The grass was full with people, for sitting on and for dogs to trot on.
 A massive fountain stuck out of the middle, empty, and kids climbed over and ran inside its bowl.
-Nathan and herself flopped onto a bench on the sloped side to watch it all.
+Nathan and herself flopped onto a bench on the sloping side to watch it all.

 Nathan took a deep breath through his nose and pulled her to him until his arm encircled her completely, his other hand nervously playing with strings from a rip in his jeans.
-The dip between his left shoulder and collarbone gave space for the nape of her neck and Ceris knelt against him happily.
+The dip between his left shoulder and collarbone gave space for the nape of her neck and Ceris knelt against him.
 She thought about the bow of his mouth again and steeled herself to face him, and went stiff all over.
-Then he hugged her tighter and she relaxed, turning her face until her nose was just touching the silky stretch of his cheek.
-He stared down at her.
-Looking down, the normal glinting of his eyes was gone and his darker pupils widened within dark irises.
-He looked serious, but Ceris knew that expression held a feeling as deep and hot as syrup.
+Nervous.

 Slowly, peacefully almost, he closed his eyes and leant forwards.
-It was like headbutting a firework - clumsy, chaotic, sweet - then he pushed a little harder and she let him kiss her, sitting still.
-She tried again, copying his movements until she kissed him harder and faster.
+It was like headbutting a firework - clumsy, chaotic, sort of sweet - then he pushed a little harder and she let him kiss her, sitting still.
+She tried again, copying his movements to get the hang of it until she kissed him harder and faster.
 Her hand reached for his thick curls, and another behind his olive-tanned neck.

 They broke away, his eyes were wild and glowed with light.
 Ceris panted for air.